Jollibee nets P10.9B despite tax, financing headwinds

-Homegrown fast-food giant Jollibee Foods Corp.
-(JFC) closed 2025 with a 5.4 percent rise in full-year net income to P10.9 billion, fueled by robust sales growth and disciplined cost control.
+Homegrown fast-food giant Jollibee Foods Corporation (JFC) closed 2025 with a 5.4 percent rise in full-year net income to P10.9 billion, fueled by robust sales growth and disciplined cost control.

 Systemwide sales climbed 16.6 percent, lifted by both domestic and international markets.